Aliases for KLK8 Gene

 External Ids for KLK8 Gene

 Kallikreins are a subgroup of serine proteases having diverse physiological functions.
 Growing evidence suggests that many kallikreins are implicated in carcinogenesis and some have potential as novel cancer and other disease biomarkers.
 This gene is one of the fifteen kallikrein subfamily members located in tandem in a gene cluster on chromosome 19.
 The encoded protein may be involved in proteolytic cascade in the skin and may serve as a biomarker for ovarian cancer.
 Alternate splicing of this gene results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Jul 2013]

 GeneCards Summary for KLK8 Gene

-KLK8 (Kallikrein-Related Peptidase 8) is a Protein Coding gene.
-Diseases associated with KLK8 include ovarian cancer.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Spinal Cord Injury.
+KLK8 (Kallikrein Related Peptidase 8) is a Protein Coding gene.
+Diseases associated with KLK8 include Spinal Cord Injury and Polyradiculopathy.
+Among its related pathways are Keratinization and Spinal Cord Injury.
 GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is KLK12.
+An important paralog of this gene is KLK5.

 UniProtKB/Swiss-Prot for KLK8 Gene